ETHTOKYOATN/donation-fe/README.md

 ### Technology
 The application is built using the following technologies:

-- Front-end: React, Redux, HTML, CSS, JavaScript
+- Front-end: React, Redux, HTML, CSS, TypeScript
 - Back-end: Solidity, Polygon Network
 - Design: Figma
-- Hosting: AWS
 ### Getting Started
 To run the application locally, follow these steps:

-1. Clone the repository: git clone https://github.com/your-username/donation-platform.git
+1. Clone the repository: git clone https://github.com/ETHTOKYOATN/donation-platform.git
 2. Install dependencies: yarn
 3. Start the development server: yarn start
 4. Open the application in your browser at http://localhost:3000